CSS Specificity

 }

-This selector contains 1 element, 1 ID and 1 class selector, so it would have a specificity of 1,100, 10.
+This selector contains 1 element, 1 ID, and 1 class selector, giving it a specificity score of 111.
 Which means that the overall specificity of this selector is 111.
 So to override it, you would need to write a selector which has the specificity level larger than 111.

 Equal specificity: the latest rule wins - If the same rule is written twice into the external style sheet, then the latest rule wins: